Case study, Story goes like:

 File recovery scammers that promise SSD undelete

 Almost every manufacturer has a or often multiple ‘honey-pot pages’ on which they try to score on search phrases like SSD and undelete or recover.
 They’ll vaguely suggest their software can help.
 9 out of 10 times this is not the case.
-In the remaining case, any other decent file recovery software would have been able to help to.
+In the remaining case, any other decent file recovery software would have been able to help too.
 It all comes down to end user file recovery and undelete software not being able to do anything special when it comes to recovering data from an SSD.
 They’re trying to sell to you, and they sell BS.
 WonderShare (RecoverIt), Nucleus Technologies, Stellar and CleverFiles (DiskDrill) are some examples of that.
 Problem is that Google Search can’t detect the level of BS so these pages score good.

 Back to the case